-Finally, given a small diagram $D:\bo{I}\to\bo{UM}$, or $D:\bo{I}\to\bo{EPMet}$, one first constructs the objects in diagram \eqref{diagram:equalizerProduct}.
-Due to Prop. \ref{prop:coequalizerUber}, we know that the co-equalizer of this diagram is obtained as the coequalizer of the corresponding diagram in the category of sets,
+With those at hand, given a small diagram $D:\bo{I}\to\bo{UM}$, or $D:\bo{I}\to\bo{EPMet}$, one proceeds to construct the objects in diagram \eqref{diagram:equalizerProduct}.
+Due to Prop. \ref{prop:coequalizerUber}, we know that the coequalizer of this diagram is obtained as the coequalizer of the corresponding diagram in the category of sets,